 These days, interest rates are historically low and homeowners are thinking of refinancing their mortgages.
-However, a big question on people’s minds as they look to refinance is whether refinancing can hurt your credit.
+However, a big question on people’s minds as they look to refinance is “does refinancing hurt your credit?”.

 To that end, we’ve set out to answer that question below.
 Keep reading to learn how refinancing works, what impact it may have on your credit score, and what you can do to keep your credit healthy during and after this process.